MAKING ART A LANDMARK

 Champaign County is an incredibly creative community overflowing with talent.
 Adams Outdoor Advertising and 40 North | 88 West want to feed those creative flames by creating a different type of rotating gallery.
 Sky Gallery is an outlet for local artists to display their work on possibly the largest canvas in town: billboards!
 Sky Gallery is a unique opportunity for an artist to share their creativity with the community on a whole new level.

-Congratulations to these 6 artists who will have their image featured on a custom 10' x 30' billboard during 2015!
+Congratulations to these 6 artists who will have their image featured on a custom 10' x 30' billboard for 12 months starting the week of May 2, 2016!
 The boards will move to various locations throughout Champaign-Urbana.

 All billboard space donated by Adams Outdoor Advertising.
 Production cost provided by 40 North.